fse-msg-study/fse-msg-study/README.md

 # Revisiting Learning-based Commit Message Generation

 This is the replication package for "Revisiting Learning-based Commit Message Generation".
-We provide the scripts to reproduce all the results of the paper.
+We provide the data and scripts to reproduce all the results of the paper.
+The contents of each folder are as follows.

++ `CommitMessages` contains the commit messages used and analyzed in each RQ, which will be introduced carefully in Section 2.
++ `Patterns` contains the tool and scripts to obtain the frequent patterns, which will be introduced carefully in Section 3.
++ `Scripts` contains the scripts to reproduce the results of this paper, which analyze the commit messages in the folder `CommitMessages`.
+The scripts will be introduced carefully in Section 4.
++ `DataSet` contains the benchmark used in this paper.
++ `Examples` contains the examples of each pattern.

 ## 1 Preparation